-Furthermore, research shows when we become our own friend and extend the kindly attitude to ourselves, we bounce back early when faced with adversities and can cope better.
+Furthermore, research shows when we become our own friend and extend the kindly attitude to ourselves, we can cope better and bounce back early when faced with adversities.
 And the good news is that we can cultivate the skill of self-compassion!
 A skill of building an intentional relationship of respect, kindness and compassion with oneself.
-It helps achieve sustained positive emotion.
+It helps achieve sustained positive emotions.
 And it is essential for the greater self development as it makes us more confident and emotionally resilient.

 We can learn to practice self-compassion, by seeing ourselves worthy of kindness and care and by being our own friend!
 When things are not going well, we need compassion the most and not self-criticism.

 The inner critic gets stronger when outcomes do not meet our expectations.
 We tend to be harsh on ourselves, generating all sorts of unhelpful thoughts and worries.
-Feelings of hopelessness and worthlessness follow along with a reduced self-esteem.
-This makes us feel increasingly helpless throwing us into a downward spiral of guilt and hopelessness.
+Feelings of hopelessness and worthlessness follow leading to lower self-esteem.
+This makes us feel increasingly helpless throwing further into a downward spiral of guilt and hopelessness.

 Learn to silence the inner critic by practicing mindfulness meditation – living in the moment, here and now.
-Develop the awareness of your inner critic generating unhelpful thoughts and worries.
-Once you develop the awareness of your inner voice, and all of the unhelpful thoughts and worries, you will know how to ‘respond’ in adversity rather than ‘react’.
-Mindful people can cope better with difficulties without getting overwhelmed or emotionally shutting down.
-In practicing mindfulness, they develop clarity of thoughts and feelings and when combined with self-compassion, increase the resilience and strength.
+Practicing mindfulness leads to awareness of the moment and everything that rises in the moment – thoughts, emotions and feelings, including developing awareness of our inner critic generating unhelpful thoughts and worries.
+Once you develop the awareness of your inner voice, and all of the unhelpful thoughts and worries, you will also know how to ‘respond’ to adversity rather than ‘react’.
+Mindful people can cope better with difficulties without getting overwhelmed or emotionally shut down.
+In practicing mindfulness, they develop clarity of thoughts and feelings and when combined with self-compassion, reap additional benefits of increased resilience and inner strength.

 Take a 5 minute mindful walk outdoors or indoor.
 Be aware of your posture, stand tall, hold head high, look people in the eye with smile on your face.
 Enhance your sensory perception.
 Notice objects, people, pets, sounds, aromas around you.